igroman787/mytonlib/README.md

 ## What is it?
-This is a native library for working with The Open Network.  without using libtonlibjson.
+This is a native library for working with The Open Network.
+Without using `libtonlibjson.so`

 ## Installation
 ```sh